 The third option is to use the Kiosk in the Lobby of the CBCF.
 The kiosk will accept cash and credit/debit cards and will be available during normal business hours as well as during visitation.
-The Kiosk will only take cash in denominations of $5. $10, $20, $50 and $100.
-There is a $4.00 per transaction charge when using the Lobby Kiosk.
+The Kiosk will only take cash in denominations of $5. $10, $20, $50 and $100 and there will be a $4.00 per transaction charge when using cash in the Lobby Kiosk.
 Charges for deposits using credit or debit cards at the Kiosk will vary based on the amount deposited.

 Funds will be available to the individual resident's commissary account within 30 minutes upon transaction approval.